SlappyPenguin/antsolver/README.md

 ## Performance
 The full solver will play in the standardised version of HUNL for the Annual Computer Poker Competition - $20,000 stacks with $50/$100 blinds.
 In this first iteration of the solver, off-tree betting actions are not yet allowed.
 Within this simplified game, the bot plays at around an advanced amateur level.

-Consider its policy as SB opening:
+Consider its policy as SB opening preflop:

 <p align="center">
   <img src="images/antsolver_preflop1.png" width="700"><br>